ogdendavis/saratogaspringsdoodles/src/cms/general/policies.md

 ## Spay & Neuter

-When you purchase a puppy from us, you agree that you will not use the dog for breeding in any way, and that you will spay or neuter your puppy between 10 months and 1 year of age.
+When you purchase a puppy from us, you agree that you will not use the dog for breeding in any way, and that you will spay or neuter your puppy between 6-9 months of age

 ## Pricing